Jon9851/Eshop/testing.md

 * [**Bugs**](<#bugs>)
 * [**Accessibility**](<#accessibilty>)
 # Testing
 W3C markup validator and W3C CSS validator were used to test and validate all the code on all 4  pages of history quiz to ensure that there were no syntax errors.
-JS hint was used to test the Javascrpit and PEP8 online checker for python errors.
+JS hint was used to test the Javascript and PEP8 online checker for python errors.

  # index
 The image below is testing for the index.html file, only javascript causing warnings.